austin-putz/BLUPF90/README.md

 Always make sure 0's are missing in the pedigree.
 You can set missing value using 'OPTION missing -999' at the end of the renumf90 parameter files to change for your dataset, not the pedigree.

-Make sure you don't have headers.
+Make sure you don't have headers on files.
+Headers are the devil.

 Make sure everything is a simple space delimited file with no other stuff in it (tabs, etc).